A-level: AAA preferably including geography.

-If geography is not included, we would expect two A-levels from history, English, economics, sociology, a modern language, psychology, maths and biology.
+If Geography is not included then we would expect two A-levels from History, English, Economics, Sociology, a modern language, Psychology, Mathematics and Biology.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.